Eine Hand greift in eine hölzerne Schachtel mit Mikado-Stäbchen in verschiedenen Farben auf grauem Stoffuntergrund.

 Call to try out the game

-Invite family and friends, take your time, and experience for yourself how this timeless game combines skill, patience, and strategic thinking in an entertaining way.
+Invite family and friends, take some time, and experience for yourself how this timeless game combines skill, patience, and strategic thinking in an entertaining way.
 Have fun playing and experiencing the unique challenges that Mikado has to offer!